ArieHein/terraform-train/azure/TF1/readme.md

 For additional information, view: <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/app_service>

 This is the first time we see one of Terraforms' internal mechanics called **Interpolation**.
 This controls the flow of execution for resources that have a dependency on other resources.
 When a resource is created in Azure it is given a unique ID.
 The ID for the newly created Service Plan needs to be supplied to the Web App resource to make that connection.
-In some cases the ID property and the Name property are interchangeable.
+In some cases, the ID property and the Name property are interchangeable.

 The interpolation syntax we see consists of the Resource name - **azurerm_service_plan**, the instance we declared - **plan** and the unique ID that is created - **id**.